 Human beings are the same everywhere.

 Whenever an aunt or uncle or cousin visits the UK for the first time and marvels at how clean and orderly everything is compared to Nigeria, I laugh to myself.
 The older ones who’ve been before reminisce: When I went to school in Wales-Jersey-Fife, there was such and such, they say.
 The British are so nice and proper.
 Afternoon tea and God save the Queen.
 Good Lord, what is this Peckham?
 It is too like Nigeria.
-Does nobody speak Queen’s English any more? and they turn up their noses and spit.
+Does nobody speak the Queen’s English any more? and they turn up their noses and spit.

 Me, I just nod and smile.
 And I remember living in Enfield and waking up one morning to find that the traffic lights around Bush Hill Park had stopped working.
 In thirty minutes, the whole placed turned to Oshodi in Lagos.
-See oyibo people swearing and swerving, see them pulling up to the bumber, baby, driving up on the kerb, see black people blasting out music from their car speakers like it was Notting Hill carnival, see the zebra crossing become a place where cars played chicken with pedestrians.
+See oyibo people swearing and swerving, see them pulling up to the bumber, baby, driving up on the kerb, see Asians blasting out music from their car speakers like it was Notting Hill carnival, see the zebra crossing become a place where cars played chicken with pedestrians.
 Nobody was spared; old men leaning on walking sticks, teenagers with high, tight baby-bellies, Hello-mummies on school run, kids on scooters…everyone joined the melee.
 Soon there was a gridlock and the police had to be called.

 See the black Africans standing on the sidelines, identifiable by the babble of French and other non-Latin languages, crossing themselves, looks of terror and Quelle horreur! on their faces.
 The end of the world was surely coming; the First becoming the Third, and the Third becoming the First.